M.L.S., CPRP, CGW

 Hampton City Schools’ students who participate in the program receive a free USDA snack and transportation is provided for eligible school age participants.
 Math Blitz 2017-2018 schools’: Asbury Elementary, Burbank Elementary, Kraft Elementary and Phillips Elementary.

 Curriculum Alignment, Homework Help, Resources and Strategies

-In an effort to better serve the Hampton community, the Out of School Time Department of Hampton City Schools (HCS) has established this site to provide Community Organizations that engage in after and before school programs resources that will help align tutoring and academic efforts with Hampton City Schools and Virginia Department of Education curriculum and standards.
+In an effort to better serve the City of Hampton, the Out of School Time Department has established this site to provide resources to community organizations that engage in before and after school programs.

 I. HCS Mathematics:

 3) Online Resources for parents and students

 Video on: What parents need to know about Language Arts

 Science curriculum overviews K-12